quickapps/docs/en/developers/blocks-api.rst

 .. note::

-    In other to keep things dry we placed all HTML code in separated view-element.
+    In other to keep things dry we placed all HTML code in separated view-elements.
-    As always in QuickAppsCMS, those event related to view-rendering tasks have have set their subject to the View instance being used in current request:
+    As always in QuickAppsCMS, those events related to view-rendering tasks have set their subject to the View instance being used in current request:
     ``$event->subject()``